children hugging their mother after wrongful death in family

 • Car accidents There are upwards of 40,000 fatalities on American roadways every year.
 Traffic accidents tend to be one of the most common forms of wrongful death cases.
 When negligent, impaired, distracted, or otherwise careless drivers fail to follow the rules, they can cause horrible injuries that ultimately result in the tragic loss of life.

-• Truck accidents Because they are so disproportionately large in comparison to traditional passenger vehicles, trucks can cause catastrophic damages when they are involved in crashes.
+• Truck accidents Because they are so disproportionately large in comparison to traditional passenger vehicles, trucks can cause catastrophic damage when they are involved in crashes.
 Semi-truck collisions and accidents involving commercial vehicles can be very serious and deadly.

 • Motorcycle crashesWithout any structural compartment offering protection, a motorcyclist is at the mercy of the elements and any vehicle that hits him or her.
 Even minor collisions at low speeds can be fatal to a motorcyclist.
 A simple rear-end collision can lead to crushing injuries, amputations, head traumas, and death.